Ghost Name Generator - Names for Spirits, Spectres, and the Restless Dead

 Ghost Traditions Across World Cultures

-Every human culture has developed ghost traditions — beliefs about what happens when the dead do not properly move on.
-The variation in these traditions is enormous and cinematically interesting: the hungry ghosts of Buddhism (pretas) who wander in suffering seeking nourishment they can never receive; the Hungry Ghost Festival of Chinese tradition; the Japanese yūrei (幽霊), specifically female ghost figures with long black hair and intensely personal motivations for haunting; the Aboriginal Australian concept of spirit country and the obligations of the living to the dead; the Roman lares and lemures, household and wandering spirits with different relationships to the living families they haunt.
-What most of these traditions share is the idea that ghosts are anchored to something — a person, a place, an unfulfilled obligation, a trauma that keeps them from moving properly through the cycle of life and death.
-The nature of the anchor determines the ghost's nature and behavior.
+Every human culture has developed some account of what happens when the dead don't properly move on.
+The variation is enormous and worth studying: the hungry ghosts of Buddhism (*pretas*), who wander in perpetual suffering seeking nourishment they can never receive; the Hungry Ghost Festival of Chinese tradition; the Japanese *yūrei* (幽霊), typically female figures with long black hair and intensely personal reasons for haunting; the Aboriginal Australian concept of spirit country and the obligations of the living to the dead; the Roman *lares* and *lemures*, household and wandering spirits with different relationships to the families they follow.
+What most of these traditions share is the idea that ghosts are anchored to something - a person, a place, an unfulfilled obligation, a trauma that keeps them from moving through the cycle of life and death.
+The nature of the anchor determines everything else.
 A ghost anchored to a person haunts that specific person.
-A ghost anchored to a place haunts that geography.
-A ghost anchored to an obligation cannot rest until it's fulfilled.
-A ghost anchored to a trauma relives that moment endlessly.
-For fiction writers, these different anchor types create very different ghost characters.
-Knowing which type anchors your ghost determines the story structure: the haunting, the investigation, the resolution.
+A ghost anchored to a place never leaves that geography.
+One anchored to an obligation cannot rest until it's fulfilled.
+One anchored to a trauma relives that moment without end.
+For fiction writers, these anchor types produce very different characters and very different plots.
+Knowing which one applies to your ghost determines the shape of the story: the haunting, the investigation, the resolution.

 Naming the Dead: What Ghost Names Should Do

-Ghost names carry a specific requirement that living character names don't: they need to feel like they belong to both the living person the ghost was and the uncanny thing the ghost has become.
-The best ghost names maintain a recognizable human name at their core — the name the person had in life — while carrying something that signals the transformation.
-For historical ghosts (spirits of people dead for centuries), the name should feel appropriately archaic for the period: a Victorian ghost might have a name from Victorian naming conventions; a medieval ghost should have a period-appropriate name; a ghost from ancient Rome would have a Roman name structure.
-For fictional ghosts in contemporary settings, there's interesting territory in the gap between the name in life and the name in death.
-A ghost who was called "Jennifer" in life might answer to something else in death — a childhood nickname they received before that Jennifer died, or a name given to them by people who know them only as a ghost and never knew them living.
-This distinction — the name in life, the name in death, the name by which they will be remembered — is rich characterization territory.
+Ghost names carry a requirement that living character names don't: they need to feel like they belong to both the person the ghost was and the uncanny thing it has become.
+The best ghost names keep a recognizable human name at their core - the name carried in life - while signaling the transformation.
+For historical ghosts, the name should feel archaic in the right way.
+A Victorian ghost belongs to Victorian naming conventions; a medieval ghost needs a period-appropriate name; a ghost from ancient Rome should have a Roman name structure.
+The anachronism of getting this wrong is small but distracting, the way a wrong-era button on a costume is small but distracting.
+For ghosts in contemporary fiction, there's interesting territory in the gap between the name in life and the name in death.
+A ghost who was called "Jennifer" might answer to something else now - a childhood nickname from before that Jennifer died, or a name given by people who know her only as a ghost and never knew her living.
+The name in life, the name in death, the name by which she will be remembered: these can be three different things, and the distance between them is characterization.

 Japanese Yūrei and the Specificity of Grudge Ghosts